Support for young people with M.E. and their parents

 We are here for children and young people with M.E., and their parents and family members.
 Our goal is to empower you and your family to face the challenges that living with illness presents.
+Scroll down the page for information about:

 - help identify and prioritise key areas of concern you want to address